Offensive-Penetration-Security/T-Ops/README.md

 <a name="concept"></a>
 # Technical Concept

-T-Pot is based on the Debian (Stable) network installer.
+T-Ops is based on the Debian (Stable) network installer.
 The honeypot daemons as well as other support components are [dockered](http://docker.io).
-This allows T-Pot to run multiple honeypot daemons and tools on the same network interface while maintaining a small footprint and constrain each honeypot within its own environment.
+This allows T-Ops to run multiple honeypot daemons and tools on the same network interface while maintaining a small footprint and constrain each honeypot within its own environment.

-In T-Pot we combine the dockerized honeypots ...
+In T-Ops we combine the dockerized honeypots ...
 * [adbhoney](https://github.com/huuck/ADBHoney),
 * [ciscoasa](https://github.com/Cymmetria/ciscoasa_honeypot),
 * [citrixhoneypot](https://github.com/MalwareTech/CitrixHoneypot),